Best Strategies to Stay Out of Jail

 Many people who were charged with a misdemeanor make the mistake of failing to get legal advice from a criminal defense lawyer attorney because they don't believe it's necessary.

-However, California misdemeanor charges can result in harsh consequences, including jail time and large fines.
-Further, a criminal record can impact your ability to remain employed, maintain certain jobs, and even qualify for a loan.
+However, California misdemeanor charges can result in harsh consequences, including jail time and hefty fines.
+Further, a criminal record can impact your ability to remain employed, maintain specific jobs, and even qualify for a loan.

 Common California Misdemeanor Crimes